muzzley/muzzley-client/README.md

 We have some type of tests

 ###First we have tests for distribution
-In this tests we actualy compile the sdk and serve it to be tested on browsers trought the diferent "recipes"
+In this tests we actualy compile the sdk and serve it to be tested on browsers trought  diferent "recipes"

 To run the browser tests you just need to run the following command: `node /tests/testbrowser.js`

 This will mount a http-server on the the following url: `http://localhost:8081/`, it will also compile the sdk, the compiled result will go to the `/tests/public/` dir and will be the fowlloing files:

-test-sdk-browserify.js: that is compiled using browserify and the muzzley-sdk is used trought the commonjs "require" convenction, the code of this test that can be found on the `/tests/browsererify.js` file
+`test-sdk-browserify.js`: that is compiled using browserify and the muzzley-sdk is used trought the commonjs "require" convenction, the code of this test that can be found on the `/tests/browsererify.js` file

-test-sdk-dist.js: this is a compiled version of the muzzley-sdk to be used stand alone (like jquery) you just need to add the `<script>` tag and your ready to go.
+`test-sdk-dist.js`: this is a compiled version of the muzzley-sdk to be used stand alone (like jquery) you just need to add the `<script>` tag and your ready to go.

 to actualy test it you just need to open the browser with the fowlloing urls :